-Wickremesinghe returns as Sri Lanka's prime minister as political crisis nears end
+Wickremesinghe returns as Sri Lanka PM as crisis nears end

 Wickremesinghe, who has never completed a full term as prime minister, was appointed for the post for the fifth time.

-The government’s Information Department confirmed that Wickremesinghe had been sworn in by Sirisena.
-Lawmakers from Wickremesinghe’s party earlier told Reuters he would take charge as prime minister starting Sunday.

-The South Asian island country’s parliament voted to cut the budget for Rajapaksa and his ministers after Sirisena refused to accept no-confidence votes against Rajapaksa, saying that due process was not followed.
+The South Asian island country’s parliament had voted to cut the budget for Rajapaksa and his ministers after Sirisena refused to accept no-confidence votes against Rajapaksa, saying that due process was not followed.

-The Parliament already passed a confidence vote in Wickremesinghe while it sought his reinstatement as prime minister to defuse a constitutional crisis.
+Sri Lanka’s parliamentarians have already passed a confidence vote in Wickremesinghe as they sought his return as prime minister to defuse a constitutional crisis.

 On Friday, Sri Lanka’s Supreme Court rejected Rajapaksa’s bid for an injunction against a lower court’s order that barred him and his Cabinet from performing their roles.